kimeudom/kimeudom/README.md

 <p align="center">About me</p>
 <p align="justify">
-  I am a current undergraduate student taking a B. Sc. in Computer Science.
+  I am a current undergraduate student pursuing a B. Sc. in Computer Science.

   Open to doing projects that align with my interests below. 👍
 </p>